-I’ve interviewed over 300 testers and developers on my TestGuild Automation podcast (formally named TestTalks).
-Based on this treasure trove of test automation awesomeness, I’ve taken the top functional automation testing tools mentioned by our experts and listed them below.
+I’ve interviewed over 350 testers and developers on my TestGuild Automation podcast (formally named TestTalks).
+Based on this treasure trove of test automation solutions, I’ve taken the best test automation tools mentioned by our experts and listed them below:

-I don’t think there is one tool that all teams should use for software testing.
+I don’t think there is one tool that all teams should use as their software testing technique.
 What you decide to choose should be based on your team’s unique needs.

 Here is my automation testing tools list of the top frameworks that you should check out for GUI testing.